fenollp/supergreen/README.md

 ### `$CARGOGREEN_ADD_APT_GET`

-Adds OS packages to the base image with `apt-get install`, serialized as CSV.
+Adds OS packages to the base image with `apt-get install`.

 See also:
 * `add.apk`